In this continuously expanding article I am going to share some of my favorite shortcuts.

 That is why it becomes more important to name your files in order to facilitate searching and finding them later.
 This means you no longer necessarily know where your files are (in virtual space) but what searches will lead you direcly to them.

 Alfred can read your browser bookmarks.
-As a consequence of this, you can use Alfred to open different all the URLs that you do use on a regular basis.
+As a consequence of this, you can use Alfred to open different URLs that you do use on a regular basis.

-In my case, I can open our Permanent Notes, different Asana Workspaces and Projects I have bookmarked, etc.
+In my case, I can open our Google Docs, different Asana workspaces and Asana projects, etc.

 Alfred has a built in calculator that is very useful when needing a quick product, percentage of something, etc.